tom-adsfund/meteor-versioning/README.md

 **The benefits of this package are:**

 * You can package an arbitrary set of changes across any collections and collection objects into a single version of changes.
-* You can deactivate and reactivate a version from the originating client, while concurrent updates continue from other clients.
+* You can undo and redo changes from the originating client, while concurrent updates continue from other clients.
 * You have an automatic server-side trail of all sets of changes.

 *The basis of this technology is the study of Conflict-free Replicative Data Types (CRDTs) originally described by people at Inria, a public science and technology institution in France.*